New Jersey Mother Angry, Humiliated Over JetBlue's Treatment After 2-Year-Old With Autism Refused To Wear Mask On Flight

 “At that point, I was just really nervous that they were actually going to kick us off the plane.
 They could clearly see that Ezra was upset, and the culmination of people being over him, he has sensory issues, so people that he didn’t know were over on top of our family, throwing masks in our face,” Minsky said.

 Ezra is on the autism spectrum, a condition about which Minsky says she informed JetBlue.
-She also brought a doctor’s letter for the flight crew.READ MORE: Winter Storm Snarls I-95 North Of New York City, Suburbs Scramble To Clear Snow
+She also brought a doctor’s letter for the flight crew.READ MORE: Omicron's Spread Prompts Booster Mandate For Health Care Workers, New Requirements For Nursing Home Visits In N.Y.

 “They wouldn’t have anything to do with it,” she said.

-Note: Editor’s note: This story was first published Jan.
-7.